bkerler/bkerler.github.io/_posts/2019-04-24-the-game-begins.md

 [ofp_extract.py](https://github.com/bkerler/bkerler.github.io/stuff/ofp_extract.py)

-So we finally have our vendor.img and we are trying to mount it in linux.
+So we finally have our crafted vendor.bin and we are trying to mount it in linux.
 It simply doesn't work.
 But you know, we're not giving up, right ?

 Ok, obviously I missed something, but the layout looks like ext4 but with pagesize of 4096 instead of 512, still kind of weird.
 Maybe another researcher has an idea and leaves a comment ? :D